cck3607/archinstall/index.md

 ### Once inside the VM

-After gaining access to the VM with your iso follow these steps.
+After gaining access to the VM with your iso follow these steps and enter them in order to install arch.

 ```markdown